VincentLiLab/Tech_Insights/kernels/linux/devicetree_subsystem.md

 ```
 ***

-_chosen node used for runtime configuration during early boot_
+_chosen node used for the runtime configuration during early boot_
 ```C
     // example
     chosen {